Mechanical Engineering Undergraduate Program

 Mechanical engineers play important roles in the automotive, petroleum, energy generation and conversion, aerospace, tire, consulting, chemical, electronic, and manufacturing industries.
 They generally work in offices, but may visit worksites where a problem or piece of equipment needs their expertise.
 Mechanical engineers need to be technically minded, able to demonstrate numerical and scientific ability, and have problem-solving skills.

-Individuals who graduate with a B.S. in Mechanical Engineering from The University of Akron make a median starting salary of $65,000.
-We have placed graduates at companies including Goodyear Tire & Rubber Company, Bridgestone/Firestone, and GPD Group.
+Individuals who graduate with a B.S. in Mechanical Engineering from The University of Akron have been placed at companies including Goodyear Tire & Rubber Company, Bridgestone/Firestone, and GPD Group.